shellspec/shellspec/docs/shells.md

 | **fedora 29**       | 4.4.23 |         |      |     |      |      |     |
 | **fedora 30**       | 5.0.7  |         |      |     |      |      |     |

-* Testing bash 4.1.2- is POSIX mode only.
+* Testing bash 4.1.2- in POSIX mode only.

 #### Debian / Ubuntu